sandialabs/slycat/docs/source/manual/DAC_Manual/CombiningModels.rst

 available models in the current project.
 Compatible models may be selected from the list and used to create a new combined model.
 Compatible models must have identical *Metadata Table* headers and equal numbers of time series.
-If the user has checked the box next to “Intersect time points if mismatches are found during model computation,” compatible models may have different number of time points for a given time series.
-Otherwise they must also have identical time points for each time series.
+If the user has checked the box next to “Intersect time points if mismatches are found during model computation,” compatible models may have different numbers of time points for a given time series.
+Otherwise they must also have identical numbers of time points for each time series.
 If you select an incompatible model, the wizard will prompt you and continue only when all selected models are verified to be compatible.

 .. figure:: figures/select-combined.png
    :scale: 40 %